GerHobbelt/cef-wiki/BranchesAndBuilding.md

 2\.
 Create a chromium checkout directory (for example, /path/to/chromium).
 To avoid potential problems make sure the path is as short as possible and does not contain spaces or special characters.

 3\.
-View the CHROMIUM\_BUILD\_COMPATIBILITY.txt file in the CEF top-level directory to identify the Chromium Git commit hash or SVN revision number that you need.
+View the CHROMIUM\_BUILD\_COMPATIBILITY.txt file in the CEF top-level directory to identify the Chromium Git commit hash that you need.
 This will change over time as CEF is updated to work with newer Chromium revisions.

 4\.
 Download Chromium source code using the fetch tool included with depot\_tools.
 This step only needs to be performed the first time Chromium code is checked out.